Prebid-bydata/react-native-ad-manager/README.md

 ## Installation

-You can use npm or Yarn to install the latest beta version:
+You can use npm or Yarn to install the latest version.

-## Getting started

 **npm:**